Hogg's retirement came as 'surprise' to Townsend

 "That first week of training, Stuart was in pain at times," Townsend said.

 "But he actually trained well.
 I remember messaging him at the end of that week saying, 'Great to see you with a smile on your face at training'.
-The second week he trained with us again, but he didn't train after that then came to his decision when we were on a break."
+The second week he trained with us again, but he didn't train after that, then came to his decision when we were on a break."

 Hogg, who won 100 Scotland caps, said he "fought with everything" to try play a part in the World Cup, adding that "my body has not been able to do the things I wanted and needed it to do".